 The Private Pilot’s Licence (PPL) teaches you the fundamentals of flight and airmanship.

 This is an exciting course that will see you progress from your very first flight, through to your first solo (flying on your own) and then flying confidently alone.
-At the end of your training you will complete a flight test and (upon successful completion) be awarded an EASA PPL (A).
+At the end of your training you will complete a flight test and (upon successful completion) be awarded a CAA PPL (A).

 It is important to note that the PPL can take longer, depending on when in the year you are training.
 Drier, finer weather will make scheduling consistent lessons more feasible which is often why students look to complete their training during the summer months.
 This is a self-contained module, taken by many as a recreational licence.
 However, at FTA we deliver the training with an expectation that you will progress on to more advanced commercial instruction and so the training is delivered with that progression in mind.

-The EASA PPL (A) is a licence that allows unrestricted visual flight anywhere in Europe.
+The CAA PPL (A) is a licence that allows unrestricted visual flight anywhere in the UK.

 The course is broken down as follows: